 While removing shoes might feel unfamiliar at first, it’s an opportunity to embrace Japanese customs and experience the genuine warmth of Japanese hospitality.
 As you step into the home, you become part of a tradition that has been passed down through generations, connecting you to the heart and soul of Japan itself.

-So, as you prepare for your journey to Japan, remember the significance of removing shoes when entering a Japanese home.
+As you prepare for your journey to Japan, remember the significance of removing shoes when entering a Japanese home.
 It’s not only an act of hygiene but a profound display of respect for the culture and a chance to immerse yourself in the authentic Japanese way of life.

 Share This Post